LouieSlocombe/nqetools/README.md

 ## Driver installation
-We need to install the drivers for the codes we want to use.
+We need to install the drivers for the code we want to use.
 ### I-PI drivers
-Make sure to install the drivers in the same env as i-pi and update the path as needed.
+Make sure to install the drivers in the same environment as i-pi and update the path as needed.
 ```
 git clone https://github.com/i-pi/i-pi.git
 cd /home/louie/i-pi/drivers/f90